 When you’re done with your experimentation, you can digitise your artwork using a scanner or a camera.
 Make sure your tripod/lighting setup is on-point, as it’ll save you photo-editing hours later.

 Ok, we are at the point where you simply can’t avoid screens any longer.
-You've got to start actually editing things in your software of choice (I’m gonna just say Photoshop on PC from here on out coz it’s what I use).
+You’ve got to start actually editing things in your software of choice (I’m gonna just say Photoshop on PC from here on out coz it’s what I use).
 How can we decrease your eye fatigue here?
-It’s a tip I gave earlier - get faster at what you do!
+It’s a tip I gave earlier – get faster and better at what you do!

 In Photoshop, let’s say I wanted to copy an image that’s open, and place that image on a new canvas.
 I could manually click every menu option to do this… or I could just use the following sequence of keyboard shortcuts: